adpth/COVID-19/README.md

  - Incluedes Corona Symptoms List

 # COVID-19
-## you have no rights to sell this project

 You need to have internet access to get the data for the country you want to search.